Operation Kerslig: Aftermath

 Fire-fighters managed to bring the fires under control by 1 December while all fires had been extinguished by 3 December.
 Angolan and Western oil officials claimed that if the attack had been successful, the city of Luanda would have taken damage from the explosion and the release of poison chemicals.
-Brave refinery workers had managed to remove lead tetrachloride, which the South Africans did not know about, from the tanks before the flames got to them.
+Refinery workers had managed to remove lead tetrachloride, which the South Africans did not know about, from the tanks before the flames got to them.

 Kundi Paiama, Angola's Minister of State Security was demoted after the raid because of the security lapses.
 Several infantry units were called in to guard the complex while security infrastructure within the refinery was upgraded.

-The Belgium operator of the refinery reckoned the damage to the refinery would be repaired in two months.
+The Belgian operators of the refinery estimated the damage to the refinery would be repaired in two months.
 It was close to three months before partial production began again.
 Seventeen tanks had been destroyed, but the gas spheres had not exploded even though their contents burnt close the point of the explosion.
 The South African intelligence reckoned that $60 million of various fuel products had been lost and that the damage was worth $36.5 million.

 Jonas Savimbi, leader of UNITA, initially claimed responsibility for the attack by a small assault team firing RPGs.
 But his version of events did not match the evidence left behind by the attackers.

 By the 1 December, Angolan officials presented evidence to Western diplomats that the attack had been carried out by South African "mercenaries".
 It appeared that SADF special forces member, Captain AJP de Kock, was killed instantly when demolition explosives he was laying, prematurely exploded.
 His remains, the mines, weapons and other sabotage equipment that was left behind were presented to the world's media.

 The raid was acknowledged as a South African special forces operation during the final report of the Truth and Reconciliation Commission.